Tosan/tosan-widget-guide/README.md

 ### Download or share image (like receipts)
 ##### When you want to provide a button for download or share image files in phone in Jetway application

-First of all you must be provide base64 encoded string of your image and send it to application using given instructions.
+First of all, you must provide base64 encoded string of your image and send it to application using given instructions.
 For sharing image, write a function like this:

 ```